 - Pair the Spares

-- Pet the Dog: Literal example: Joe Fox has a dog and he meets Kathleen while walking it.
+- Pet the Dog: Both a figurative and literal example: Joe Fox has a dog and he meets Kathleen while walking it.

-- Precision F-Strike: Joe goes on a tirade about how the news edited his interview rather unfavorably compared to Kathleen and shouts "Shit!" in the fitness club in quite possibly the film's only use of swearing.
+- Precision F-Strike: Joe goes on a tirade about how the news edited his interview rather unfavorably compared to Kathleen and shouts "Shit!" in the fitness club.
+Immediately following an assertion that "I was eloquent!"

 - The name of Kathleen Kelly's store, "The Shop Around The Corner", is a deliberate reference to the 1940 movie.

 - Joe Fox/NY152 constantly refers to The Godfather as the I Ching of manly wisdom and quotes extensively from the film.
 He inadvertently teaches Kathleen the meaning of the phrase "Go to the mattresses" — go to war with your enemies — which she promptly uses to declare war on Joe's store chain.